Simply, no, you cannot, not legally.

 When a car is purchased in Ontario, ownership cannot be registered without proof of insurance particular to that car.
 Proof usually takes the form of the “pink slip” the driver receives from his insurer, which includes the vehicle identification number of the car in question.
 Insurance is unique to each vehicle.
 You cannot use a pink slip as proof of insurance for any other vehicle than the one identified, even if you have other cars listed on the same policy.

 To purchase license plates and plate validation stickers, you must have the green Ontario ownership certificate, listing you as the owner.
 Since you cannot register ownership without insurance, you cannot buy plates without insurance.

 Is Temporary Insurance an Option?

 In Ontario’s insurance system, there is no temporary insurance product available, although you can purchase temporary 10-day vehicle permits.
 The shortest term for insurance is six months, though all insurers may not offer six-month policies.
-Typically, insurance is sold for one year terms, though consumers have the right to choose to make payments monthly.
-Cancelling a policy before the end of the year is subject to administration fees that may not be financially practical, particularly early in the policy’s term.
+Typically, insurance is sold for one-year terms, though consumers have the right to choose to make payments monthly.
+Canceling a policy before the end of the year is subject to administration fees that may not be financially practical, particularly early in the policy’s term.